MaxEtMoritz/PNavCopy/README.md

 __Note:__ Have in mind that anyone who has the WebHook URL and knows how to post to WebHooks can send any Message he likes to the Channel, so be cautious who you give the WebHook URL to.

 ## About the Companion Bot
+:warning: **The Companion Bot has been taken offline for several reasons.** :warning: <br/>
+The source code is still available.
+If you plan to host the bot yourself, inform me and i will try to assist in the hosting process.

-The Companion Bot is a helper Bot that recieves a JSON file from the WebHook or an arbitrary CSV file from the user containing all PoI to create / update and posts the PokeNav commands one at a time.
+The Companion Bot was a helper Bot that recieved a JSON file from the WebHook or an arbitrary CSV file from the user containing all PoI to create / update and posted the PokeNav commands one at a time.
 This is because WebHooks can only post 30 Messages per minute, resulting in long waiting times if you want to create all PoI via WebHook.
 And you have to keep IITC on all the time.

-After the Export, the Bot does its Work automatically without the need to keep IITC open so long.
+After the export, the Bot did its work automatically without the need to keep IITC open so long.

-You can invite it to your server by clicking :point_right:**[here](https://discord.com/api/oauth2/authorize?client_id=806533005626572813&permissions=274878131264&scope=bot%20applications.commands)**:point_left:.

 ## How to contribute?
 You can contribute by...
 - translating this Plugin into your native language.
 A guide on how to translate can be found [here](/Translating.md).
 - contributing Code to the plugin or the bot.
 Please fork this repository and open a pull request.
 I will then take a look at it and if i consider it good, i'll merge it into the dev branch and later on into main if everything is working.
+- hosting the companion bot.
 - reporting Bugs and other issues.